-You will be able to take up to 40 credits of option courses from ECA or across the wider University.
+You will be able to take up to 40 credits of optional courses from ECA or across the wider University.

 - 80 credits of compulsory courses in your chosen subject area

-Your course choices are subject to availability and discussion with your Personal Tutor and relevant course organisers.
+Your course choices are subject to availability and discussion with your student adviser and relevant course organisers.

 - Design Agency Junior